 To make an international index and implement it everywhere, two important aspects are essential.
 Apart from the indicators as identified by Haisma that is.
 Firstly, good and relevant data are needed.
 ‘The datasets available are often not contextually rich enough.
 However, the database Young Lives by the University of Oxford is very promising.’
 This dataset is based on long-term research into children and young adults in four countries.

 The second element that is needed to really look at child development from a broader perspective will only be successful if Haisma’s fellow researchers in nutrition science and parties such as UNICEF and the World Health Organisation fully embrace her views.
 ‘I could have published my results in journals for social and cultural scientists, but I deliberately did not do so.
 I want nutritionists to read about this.’
-She is in contact with UNICEF, and at the influential International Union for Nutritional Science she manages the task force Towards a multi-dimensional index for child growth.
+She has consulted with UNICEF, and at the influential International Union for Nutritional Sciences she manages the task force Towards a multi-dimensional index for child growth.
 This is the basis of a new, international measuring system.

 Original Dutch article: NWO/Rianne Lindhout